 We will receive up to an aggregate of approximately \$188 million from the exercise of all of the warrants, the AM Warrant, the Shortfall Warrants and the Options, assuming the exercise in full of all of the warrants, the AM Warrant, the Shortfall Warrants and the Options for cash.
 There is no exercise price that must be paid in connection with the conversion of the Brookfield SAFE.
-The cash proceeds associated with the exercises of the warrants, the AM Warrant, the Shortfall Warrants and the Options are dependent on the stock price inasmuch as the holders are unlikely to exercise the warrants, the AM Warrant, the Shortfall Warrants or the Options, as applicable, if the exercise price thereof is less than the price of our common stock at the time of exercise.
-In that circumstance, such holder may be less likely to exercise the warrants, the AM Warrant, the Shortfall Warrants or the Options, as applicable, as such holder would be selling at a loss if they sold their common stock.
-Subject to adjustment, the exercise price of the warrants is \$11.50 per share, the exercise price of the AM Warrant is \$10.00 per share, and the exercise price of the Shortfall Warrants is \$10.00 per share, subject to adjustment.
-The exercise prices of the Options range from \$0.16 per share to \$3.15 per share.
-The shares currently held by the selling stockholders were purchased by them at prices per share ranging between \$0.005 and \$10.00.
-On May 2, 2023 the last reported sales price of the common stock was \$3.45 per share.
+If the market price for shares of common stock is less than the exercise price of a holder's warrant, the AM Warrant, the Shortfall Warrants or the Options, as applicable, such holder may be less likely to exercise the warrants as such holder would be selling at a loss if they sold their common stock.
+Subject to adjustment, the exercise price of the warrants is \$11.50 per share, the exercise price of the AM Warrant is \$10.00 per share, and the exercise price of the Shortfall Warrants \$10.00 per share, subject to adjustment.
+On March 24, 2023 the last reported sales price of the common stock was \$3.48 per share.
 We expect to use the net proceeds from the exercise of the warrants, the AM Warrant, the Shortfall Warrants, and the Options for general corporate purposes.
-See the section titled "Use of Proceeds."
+See the section titled "Use of Proceeds.'